What Is First Mile Delivery?

 Oversized Freight for Vehicles, Machinery & Large Products

 For businesses that specialize in the manufacture or assembly of vehicles, machinery, or other large products, first mile delivery can be complicated.
-What do you do if you have heavy freight or machinery that you need delivered?
+What do you do if you have heavy freight or machinery that you need to be delivered?
 Moving these heavy objects can be expensive and extremely inconvenient.
 One of the biggest issues that companies will face when trying to ship freight or other oversized items is the availability of vehicles.
 Imagine your company has two stakebed trucks and two flatbed trucks that are already overtasked with regular deliveries, but one of your customers places a rush order with oversized freight.
 What do you do?
-This is when a courier like Curri really flexes its muscles.
+This is when Curri really flexes its muscles.
 Curri’s fleet is on-demand and always ready to step up whenever you need it.

 Your First Choice for the First Mile